‘Death by 1000 cuts’ : Massive Goldfields green energy hub to damage intricate Nullarbor caves - Kalgoorlie Miner - 12 December 2024

 He began cave diving as a young man, and was part of a team which discovered a vast underwater cathedral inside Tasmania's Junee cave system.

-Some of the greatest adventures of Stefan's life has been inside the caves and dolines which lie under the Nullarbor Plain.
+Some of the greatest adventures of Stefan's life have been inside the caves and dolines which lie under the Nullarbor Plain.

 ABC TV News 7.30 Report